 “Can do, sir.”
 He saluted and shut the door.

 “A murder of one of the olympic skiers,” he replied.
 He pushed each shoe off with the other foot and stretched out, sliding his hand on the silky fur between them.
 She stretched and turned, purring with each stroke.
-“She was found on the chair of the ski lift, obviously killed somewhere else, considering the amount of blood, or the lack of blood really.
+“She was found on the chair of the old ski lift, maybe killed somewhere else, considering the amount of blood, or the lack of blood really, but that could have been covered with snow.
 The trajectory of the wound was straight on, not from below or above.
 We need to find the scene of the murder, that is what I left Grange to do.
-He can’t find the rumored boyfriend either.”
-He let out another sigh while he scratched Charle’s head.
+There is an ex-boyfriend, according to her best mate, Anya Moroza.”
+He let out another sigh while he scratched Charley’s head.

 “What’s your experience telling you?”
 She had placed her book to the side and leaned closer to him, her head against the thick back cushion.